 People like to say babies bring out the best in everyone.
 It is true that people love babies—well, especially when they are quiet and smiling in their stroller.
-I am always amazed at how much attention Mark is getting when we go out together and support I got from people around me is pretty awesome.
+I am always amazed at how much attention Mark is getting when we go out together and the support I got from people around me is pretty awesome.

 Yet, there are four types of people who are likely to drive you crazy after you had a baby…